bangcorrupt/hacktribe-editor/README.md

 You should get a prompt with a list of available MIDI ports, choose one that isn't Hacktribe.

-See MIDI.md for more information on MIDI mapping.
+See [MIDI Control](https://github.com/bangcorrupt/hacktribe-editor/wiki/MIDI-Control) for more information on MIDI mapping.

 <br/>